Review articles on this site earn small revenue from purchasing products through affiliate links.

 [Part 1] A summary of the future outdoor gear we encountered at the largest outdoor gear fair in Europe, "OutDoor Friedrichshafen 2016"

-The OutDoor Show Friedrichshafen is a comprehensive outdoor goods exhibition held every July in Friedrichshafen, a quiet town facing Lake Boden near the German border.
+The OutDoor Show Friedrichshafen is a comprehensive exhibition of outdoor equipment held every July in Friedrichshafen, a quiet town facing Lake Constance near the German border

-As mentioned in a previous article about the event .
-Nearly 1,000 manufacturers, including world-leading brands, will gather in the halls of 12 soccer fields and unveil the latest gear that is scheduled to debut in spring 2017, making this an event that all outdoor fans should not miss.
-As it is a European event, there is little information in English, so it was difficult to find out about this event when you are in Japan, but this year I was finally able to see it with this eye.
+I mentioned in a previous article the event outline : Nearly 1,000 manufacturers, including some of the world's top brands, gathered in a hall the size of 12 soccer fields to unveil the latest gear due to debut in spring 2017.
+It was a vibrant four-day event that gave a glimpse into the future of the outdoor industry, and it's one that all outdoor fans can't miss.
+As it's a European event, there's inevitably little information in English, so it's difficult to find out about the event in Japan, but this year I was finally able to witness it with my own eyes.

 _MAG2779

-So, starting here, I would like to share several posts and introduce the latest gear I discovered after walking around the venue full of heat, sausages and beer over three days, as well as interesting brands that are rare in Japan.
+So, over the next few posts, I'd like to share with you some of the latest gear I discovered while walking around the venue, which was filled with heat, sausages, and beer, over the course of three days, as well as some interesting brands that are hard to find in Japan

-In addition, since we are basically going to have a chance to do so, we are choosing from European brands that are our home.
-For brands from the North American continent, please wait until the special feature on Outdoor Retailer 2016, an outdoor trade fair for the American market, to be held in Salt Lake City, USA in August!
+This time, we have mainly selected European brands, as they are based in Europe.
+For brands from North America, please wait until August when we will feature Outdoor Retailer 2016, an outdoor trade fair for the American market to be held in Salt Lake City, USA!

 1. PETZL REACTIK+